Shepler's Ferry: History

-In 1945, Captain William H. Shepler, a native of Mackinac returned to Michigan after service in World War II.
-He already had a full captain's license and began to captain the massive (600-person capacity) Algoma, between Mackinaw City and Mackinac Island.
+In 1945, Captain William H. Shepler, a native of Mackinac Island, returned to Michigan after service in World War II.
+He already had a full captain's license and began to command the large, 600-person capacity Algoma between Mackinaw City and Mackinac Island.
 He also operated a small snack bar for passengers waiting for the ferry.
 Capt.
 Shepler decided to offer a more distinctive service with smaller craft to and from Mackinac Island.
 In the winter of 1950, he built his own Bay Craft kit boat in Cheboygan, a 30 ft cabin cruiser with twin gas engines with a capacity of 24 passengers.
 The vessel was christened the Miss Margy after Shepler's wife, Margaret.

 The Mackinac Bridge was completed in November 1957.
 During its construction, crowds came to watch the progress, increasing the need for tour boats.
-During the winter of 1953, he built a second kit boat, a high-speed cruiser, the Billy Dick, named after the captain's son William Richard.
+During the winter of 1953, Shepler built a second kit boat, a high-speed cruiser, the Billy Dick, named after the captain's son, William Richard.
 The fleet expanded over the years.

-Following the decline in ferry traffic across the straits, Shepler purchased beach frontage on Mackinac Island, and constructed a dock to provide service between the island and the mainland.
+Following the decline in ferry traffic across the straits, Shepler purchased beach frontage on Mackinac Island and constructed a dock to provide service between the island and the mainland.

 In May 1988, Capt.
-William H. Shepler died and his wife Margaret passed away in October 2004.
+William H. Shepler died, and his wife Margaret died in October 2004.
 His son, William R., took over the operation with the help of his three children.
-At that time there were two competitors: Star Line and Arnold's; the latter ceased operations in late 2016.
+At that time there were two competitors: Star Line (now Mackinac Island Ferry Company) and Arnold Transit Co.; the latter ceased operations in late 2016.

-As of 2019, "Bill" remained the CEO of Shepler's and Chris Shepler was President of the company.
+As of 2019, "Bill" remained the CEO of Shepler's, and Chris Shepler was president of the company.

 In 2015, the company added a new 85-foot long vessel with a triple engine and 281-person capacity; the new Miss Margy was built in Onaway in Northern Michigan.
 The vessel has a top speed of about 40 mph.
 A news report at the time stated that "Sheplers employs 210 with 50 full time and transports 350,000 visitors to Mackinac Island each year".
 By 2015, the company was running two ferries from St. Ignace, and two from Mackinaw City and had a total of six boats.

 The newly expanded dock at Mackinaw City was unveiled in April 2019 at the start of the season.

 In addition to the ferry service in 2019, the company was offering Lighthouse Cruises through the Straits of Mackinac and on Lake Michigan as well as other sightseeing options.
 An announcement in June 2019 stated that Shepler's had ordered a $4 million, 210-passenger ferry with four jet drives; this vessel was expected to begin operation the following summer.

+In early 2022, the company was purchased by Hoffman Family of Companies.